 I have done a lot more traveling in the last few years, and coincidentally, my health has become an even greater priority, so how do you make healthy choices when you’re on the go?
-Here are some ways I manage to make sure I feel great, have energy while traveling and can still stick to my goals during travel.
+Here are some ways I manage to make sure I feel great, have energy while traveling, and can still stick to my goals during travel.

 Since I always keep healthy food in the house, it’s not a big leap for me to grab smart choices when I’m leaving the house.
-If I have a lot of time I will bake some protein muffins ahead of time or make some nut and seed bars.
-If I am short on time, I make sure to grab a couple pieces of fruit that travel well like apples and bananas, and make my own trail mix.
-The possibilities here are endless, you can throw together any combination of nuts, seeds, dried fruit and even some dark chocolate chips if you need a it of sweetness.
-Some great store bought bars I love are KIND bars and RX bars, both have no artificial ingredients and are high in protein and healthy fat without added sugar.
-Having healthier options in your bag will make it so much easier to walk right past that cinnamon in the food court or avoid unhealthy snacks on the plane.
+If I have a lot of time I will bake some muffins ahead of time or make some nut and seed bars.
+If I am short on time, I make sure to grab a couple of pieces of fruit that travel well like apples and bananas, and make my own trail mix.
+The possibilities here are endless, you can throw together any combination of nuts, seeds, dried fruit, and even some dark chocolate chips if you need a bit of sweetness.
+I have even been known to carry a mason jar salad onto a plane, but you don't need to get that crazy if you don't want.

 So often we mistake thirst for hunger, and this can happen even more when we’re traveling and scattered.
 I always pack a large water bottle in my carry-on luggage and take it half full on my way to the airport.
 I make it a priority to finish the water before we get to the airport so I start my trip hydrated and then fill up the water bottle as soon as we get through security.
 You can carry this onto the plane and this way you’re in control of your hydration, not waiting for the flight attendants to bring you a tiny cup of water : )

 Move, move and move some more.